Community

 DELETE FROM wp_comments WHERE comment_approved = 'spam';

-Bulk delete unaccepted comments:
+Bulk delete unapproved comments:

-DELETE from wp_comments WHERE comment_approved = '0';
+DELETE FROM wp_comments WHERE comment_approved = '0';

-Mass delete of unused tags:
+Delete unused tags:

 DELETE FROM wp_terms WHERE term_id IN (SELECT term_id FROM wp_term_taxonomy WHERE count = 0 );